By Peta Owens-Liston

 “Back then, not much was happening up here on the river,” recalls Frogg.
 In 1979, Frogg began taking guests—many of them Holiday repeat guests who had exhausted the Utah rivers—deep into Idaho’s wilderness areas via the Main Salmon, Lower Salmon, and at the time the Snake (Hell’s Canyon) and Lochsa rivers.

 “A river is a river, the flow of water over rocks and falls is pretty much the same everywhere,” says Frogg, speaking to the shift from Utah to Idaho rivers.
 The same Holiday tenets and high standards in training remained—emphasis on safety, fun, and a healthy dose of respect for the wilderness.
 Like Utah guides, Frogg’s guides—who focus just on Idaho rivers—regale guests with their knowledge of the geology, ancient cultures, and natural history of the areas.

 Prior to running his first formal trips down the Main Salmon River, Frogg recalls coming up for the first time to take a look at the river that November.
 “As I was driving down to Corn Creek [the put-in], I ran into so many bighorn rams, about 40, that I had to practically stop the car to get around them.
 They all just stood there and looked at me as if to ask, ‘What in the world are you doing here?’”

 Equipped with six boats, and a mix of fresh and veteran guides, all of Frogg’s trips were full that first season.
-A good omen; now for 35 years, Frogg’s crew has been guiding guests deep into Idaho wilderness via the river.
+A good omen; for 35 years, Frogg’s crew guided guests deep into Idaho wilderness via the river.
 At the time the guest to guide ratio was 5:1, now it is 4:1 ratio.
 “A lot of Holiday guests wanted new rivers to run, so branching out into Idaho was timely,” adds Frogg.

 In those 35 years, Frogg recalls repeat guests from over the years, mentioning them by name.
 Some returned every year for many years.
 “I watched the kids in these families grow up and I saw some of them fall in love with the river for the first time,” recalls Frogg.